Santa Fe, Bogotá

-Santa Fe ([santaˈfe]) is the third locality of Bogotá, Capital District of Colombia.
-Santa Fe is part of the traditional downtown of the city of Bogotá, the area where the city was founded by Gonzalo Jiménez de Quesada on August 6, 1538.
-This area once comprised Bogotá's total main urban area and was known as "Santa Fe de Bogotá" with its traditional neighbourhoods.
+Santa Fe ([santaˈfe]) is the third locality of Bogotá, the Capital District of Colombia.
+Santa Fe is part of the traditional downtown area where Bogotá was founded by Gonzalo Jiménez de Quesada on August 6, 1538.
+Historically, this area comprised the entire main urban area of Bogotá, and was known as "Santa Fe de Bogotá".

-Santa Fe hosts some of the main business areas in Bogotá, and is served by the Carrera Séptima, one of the main arteries of the city.
-The locality hosts most of Bogotá's skyscrapers.
-The International Center and the financial district along the Avenida Jiménez are also located within Santa Fe.
+Santa Fe hosts several key business districts in Bogotá, and is served by Carrera Séptima, one of the city's major thoroughfares.
+The locality is home to many of Bogotá's skyscrapers, including the International Center and the financial district along Avenida Jiménez.

-The main streets of central Bogotá intersect in Santa Fe: Carrera Séptima, formerly known as Calle Real (Royal Street), Carrera Décima, Calle 26, Avenida Circunvalar, Avenida Caracas, Avenida Ciudad de Lima and Avenida Jiménez.
+The main streets of central Bogotá intersect in Santa Fe, including Carrera Séptima (formerly Calle Real), Carrera Décima, Calle 26, Avenida Circunvalar, Avenida Caracas, Avenida Ciudad de Lima, and Avenida Jiménez.

-Santa Fe also has a rural area located in the Eastern Hills of which Monserrate and Guadalupe are the main landmarks.
-The locality of La Candelaria was the location where Santa Fe de Bogotá was founded and is an enclave in the middle of the locality Santa Fe.
-La Candelaria was separated from Santa Fe after the creation of the Capital District.
+Santa Fe also includes a rural area in the Eastern Hills where Monserrate and Guadalupe are prominent landmarks.
+The locality of La Candelaria which was the original site of the founding of Santa Fe de Bogotá, is now an enclave within Santa Fe.
+La Candelaria was separated from Santa Fe following the establishment of the Capital District.

 History

 Bogotá was founded by Gonzalo Jiménez de Quesada on August 6, 1538, under the name of Santa Fe de Bogotá.
-The legal foundation occurred at the Bolívar Square in La Candelaria between the rivers of San Francisco (now Avenida Jiménez) and San Agustin (now Calle 6).
+The official founding took place at the Bolívar Square in La Candelaria between the rivers San Francisco (now Avenida Jiménez) and San Agustin (now Calle 6).

-During the early years of the 20th century, the city was confined within the present territory of Santa Fe, until the 1920s when urbanization expanded towards Chapinero and later towards the west.
-The westward expansion happened in the 1950s, just after the violent days of El Bogotazo that partially destroyed the streets.